mikeraab/docker001/Participant-Guide.md

 7. Install Docker compose (if needed)
 8. Create Wordpress stack
 9. Basics of Persistent storage
-10. Use Github and Docker Hub together to build an Image
+10. Use Github and Docker Hub together to build an Image / Container
-11. Container Cloud Service Demo
+11. Container Cloud Service Demo of Participant's Containers